 - Variable pressure

-Just about no natural resource is ready to be used as soon as they are extracted.
+Hardly any natural resource are ready to be used as soon as they are extracted.
 Crude oil, natural gas, and even river water all need to undergo some processing before they can be delivered to their final consumers.
-Gathering pipelines take the resources between the point of extraction and the relevant processing location.
+Gathering pipelines take the resources between the point of extraction, and the relevant processing location.

 This doesn’t mean that gathering pipelines necessarily lead to the location where the resource will reach its final stage of treatment and refinement; it simply leads to the initial treatment facility.
 Different resources might receive additional treatments after further transportation via transportation pipelines.